DevPelz/Staking/PRD.md

 - Users can opt for auto compounding
   - it would cost 1% fee of their weth monthly
     - so after every second i calculate how much should be deducted so that after a month it should be equivalent to 1%
+    - create pair with uniswapV2
+    - swap the rewards token back to weth and add to the stake
   - it can be trigggered by anyone externally
   - the person triggering this should be rewarded from the total auto compounding fee that the contract holds in a pool for paying gas
   - how it should work